The Best Oatmeal Cereal for Little One's

 - Stir well until smooth.

-For older babies:
+For older little one's:

 - Mix oatmeal with mashed banana, steamed apple puree, or vegetable purees.